ucsb-cs56-projects/cs56-games-battleship/README.md

 	* Hosting a game: User's IP address will be displayed, and user shall wait for someone else to join his game.
 	* Joining a game: User shall be told the host's IP address, and input the IP address to join a game.
 	* Playing with a computer:
-		* User can custimize ship sizes from 2 to 9. [since version 2.0]
+		* User can customize ship sizes from 2 to 9. [since version 2.0]
 		* There are 3 difficulty levels in the game, EASY, MEDIUM and HARD.